fibasile/til/_posts/backend/2019-01-03-jsonapi-cheatsheet.md

 * Content-type must always be `Content-Type: application/vnd.api+json`
 * JSON Payloads have a standard structure, see section below
 * Responses use JSON but add typing checks i.e. JSON Schema types
-* Relationships are modeled in the response
+* Relationships are modelled in the response
 * Standard error codes

 ## Request and response headers